josenestorpardoherrera/PersonalSite/content/project/loco-led.md

 # caption = "My caption :smile:"

 +++
 *(Sep - Nov 2013)*

-The main objetive of this project was about the design and implementation of a electronic system which was able to varie the light intensity of LED arrays based on the sound’s frequency.
+<p align="justify">The main objetive of this project was about the design and implementation of a electronic system which was able to varie the light intensity of LED arrays based on the sound’s frequency.</p>

 Teammates: Pedro Nel Acero Brochero, Jose Libardo Navia Vela.